 This variety of terroirs, combined with careful mastery of fermentation, gives each one of the wines its great aromatic expression, its perfect balance and longevity.
 Vinification, which marries recent techniques with traditional savoir-faire, is carried out in the Domaine’s underground cellars, in the heart of the village of Les Loges.

-"Domaine des Fines Caillottes" Pouilly-Fumé is a blend of wines coming from a great variety of our terroirs, from different micro-climates and vines of various ages.
+The wines "Domaine des Fines Caillottes" Pouilly-Fumé is a blend of wines coming from a great variety of our terroirs, from different micro-climates and vines of various ages.
 This very expressive wine, which often picks up awards, develops fresh fruit aromas (citrus, exotic fruit) with good balance and length on the palate.

 The "Cuvée Prestige des Fines Caillottes" is made with grapes from our oldest vines (some are 40 years old or more), near the village of Les Loges on clay-limestone terroirs that are very pebbly (sometimes up to 50% pebbles).
 The exceptional grape maturity obtained on this terroir, the very deep rooting of old vine stocks, and reduced yields make the wines produced from these old vines beyond compare.
 Often applauded in the specialist press, this Pouilly-Fumé combines complexity, minerality, elegance, with ripe fruit notes and a great fullness.